 If you’re using WooCommerce, you can quickly check every past order for any existing customer:

-It’s your job to identify any potential problems with past orders and check if customers were happy with the products and service.
+It’s your job to identify any potential problems with past orders and check if customers were happy with your products and service.
 Therefore, during a check-in call, consider saying something along the lines of:

 I wanted to check-in about your latest order and see if everything is in order.
 Did everything arrive correctly and did you run into any issues with the products?